al1brn/geonodes/generation/docgen/doc/function.md

 Function comment parser

-substitution texthe Function parser extracts Arguments and Returns sections. substitution texthe corresponding lines are remove from the comment to feed the two sections.
+The Function parser extracts Arguments and Returns sections.
+The corresponding lines are remove from the comment to feed the two sections.

-substitution texthe lists are generated from the structure
+The lists are generated from the structure